osteele/gojekyll/README.md

 | [gopkg.in/alecthomas/kingpin.v2](https://github.com/alecthomas/kingpin)        | Alec Thomas                                            | command line and flag parser                          | MIT                               |
 | [gopkg.in/yaml.v2](https://github.com/go-yaml/yaml)                            | Canonical                                              | YAML support                                          | Apache License 2.0                |

-In addition to being totally and obviously inspired by the Jekyll, Jekyll's solid documentation was indispensible.
-Many of the filter test cases are taken directly from the Jekyll documentation, and the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.
+In addition to being totally and obviously inspired by Jekyll, Jekyll's *documentation* was solid and indispensible.
+Many of the filter test cases are taken directly from the Jekyll documentation, and during development the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.

-The help text was taken from the output of `jekyll help`.
+The text for `gojekyll help` was taken from the output of `jekyll help`.

-The gopher image in the test directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
+The gopher image in the `testdata` directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
 It is used under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

 ## Related

-[Hugo](https://gohugo.io) isn't Jekyll-compatible (-), but actually works (+++).
+[Hugo](https://gohugo.io) is *the* pre-eminent Go static site generator.
+It isn't Jekyll-compatible (-), but it's extraordinarily polished, performant, and productized (+++).

 [Liquid](https://github.com/osteele/liquid) is a Go implementation of Liquid templates.
-I ended up having to write that in order to finish this, but in principle it could be used elsewhere.
+I wrote it for gojekyll, but it's implemented as a standalone library.

 [Jekyll](https://jekyllrb.com), of course.